getsentry/sentry-ocaml/README.md

-# sentry-ocaml
+# Sentry SDK for OCaml

-Hack Week Project: Sentry SDK for OCaml
+A native OCaml SDK for Sentry error monitoring and performance tracking.